zipper3030/DHRIFT_Intro-to-Python/document/python.md

 ## Writing your second function

 Our functions do not have to be "mathematical" in nature.
 Let's say that I wanted to say a friendly hello, but didn't want to type out a long sentence every time I wanted to do so.
 We could automate this process with a function.
-In the code editor below, write the following lines:
+In the code editor, write the following lines:

 ```python
 def greet():